CSE-CSUSB/Constitution/constitution.md

 #### President

 The President shall be listed as the President of both the ACM Student Chapter and IEEE Student Chapter.
-This requires that the President be a dues-paying student member of both organizations.
-The CSE Club may apportion funds with approval of the Board to reimburse the President for payment of those dues during their tenure in the position.
 While the President is the official head of both student chapters, the regular administration of those organizations (including management of any necessary reporting) shall be left to the two Vice Presidents whose positions are defined below.

 #### Vice President of the ACM Student Chapter